Pauli Propagation: A Computational Framework for Simulating Quantum Systems: Introduction

 Most work so far on Pauli propagation has focused either on providing theoretical guarantees~\cite{aharonov2022polynomial,fontana2023classical,schuster2024polynomial,angrisani2024classically,angrisani2025simulating} or specific case studies~\cite{beguvsic2023fast,beguvsic2024real,rudolph2023classical,bermejo2024quantum}.
 Here we will take a step back and provide an end-to-end account of the algorithmic considerations underlying Pauli propagation methods.
 We start on the high-level with a discussion of the \textit{mathematical foundations} of the approach and its applications.
 Next we proceed to the mid-level, where we discuss \textit{algorithmic nuances} such as search and truncation strategies as well as methods to estimate simulation errors.
-Then we dive under the hood and discuss the \textit{implementation details}; the nitty gritty of how best to represent and manipulate the Pauli strings and make the CPU go \textit{brrr}.
+Then we dive under the hood and discuss the \textit{implementation details}; the nitty gritty of how to get your money's worth from your CPU (or GPU).
 Finally, we swoop back to the bigger picture, looking out to where Pauli propagation might find its niche and avenues for future developments.

 To facilitate research \textit{on} and \textit{with} this framework, we provide an open-source library \ppjllink{}.
 This high-level \texttt{Julia} package can be used straight out of the box to simulate large-scale quantum circuits.
 Through careful consideration of \texttt{Julia}'s multiple dispatching facilities, the package remains adaptable and highly extensible.
 We hope that the package will prove useful to users simulating quantum systems, developing quantum algorithms, finding novel applications of Pauli propagation, and devising new propagation methods.